Naphtha: Antiquity

+The Treaty of Esarhaddon (c.
+675 BC) briefly mentions during a listing of curses how "naphtha [shall] be your ointment" if the oath made in the treaty is broken.
+Further on, it also prescribes the curse:

+May they make your flesh and the flesh of your women, your brothers, your sons and your daughters as black as [bitu]men, pitch and naphtha.

 The book of II Maccabees (2nd cent.
 BC) tells how a "thick water" was put on a sacrifice at the time of Nehemiah and when the sun shone it caught fire.
 It adds that "those around Nehemiah termed this 'Nephthar,' which means Purification, but it is called Nephthaei by the many."
 This same substance is mentioned in the Mishnah as one of the generally permitted oils for lamps on Shabbat, although Rabbi Tarfon permits only olive oil (Mishnah Shabbat 2).

 In Ancient Greek, it was used to refer to any sort of petroleum or pitch.
 The Greek word νάφθα designates one of the materials used to stoke the fiery furnace in the Song of the Three Children (possibly 1st or 2nd cent.
 BC).
 The translation of Charles Brenton renders this as "rosin."

 The naphtha of antiquity is explained to be a "highly flammable light fraction of petroleum, an extremely volatile, strong-smelling, gaseous liquid, common in oil deposits of the Near East;" it was a chief ingredient in incendiary devices described by Latin authors of the Roman period.